RedHatQE/openshift-python-wrapper/README.md

   export OPENSHIFT_PYTHON_WRAPPER_HASH_LOG_DATA="false"
   ```

-## Dynamic Proxy Enablement
+## Proxy Enablement

-To dynamically enable proxy configuration:
+To enable proxy configuration for the client:

 Set the environment variable OPENSHIFT_PYTHON_WRAPPER_CLIENT_USE_PROXY=<any value>
-This will automatically enable the proxy without needing to set the use_proxy argument when creating the client.
+This enables the proxy without requiring the use_proxy argument when creating the client.

-Make sure to define the HTTPS_PROXY or HTTP_PROXY environment variable for the proxy URL.
+Define the HTTPS_PROXY or HTTP_PROXY environment variable for the proxy URL.
 If neither is set, a ValueError will be raised.

 ## Code check